 The Federal Highway Administration's (FHWA) Office of Federal Lands Highway and the Bureau of Indian Affairs (BIA) Division of Transportation jointly administer the program in accordance with a memorandum of understanding.
 Tribes directly receive all TTP funding except for a 5-percent statutory set-aside which the BIA and FHWA use for program management and oversight (PM&O).
-The TTP funding that Tribes received in Fiscal Year (FY) 2019 includes:
+The TTP funding that Tribes received in Fiscal Year (FY) 2020 includes:

-- the Tribal shares;
+- The Tribal shares;

-- the 2-percent Planning funds; and
+- The 2-percent Planning funds;

-- any TTP Bridge Program funds.
+- Any TTP Bridge Program funds; and

+- Any TTP Safety funds.

 The Moving Ahead for Progress in the 21st Century Act (MAP-21) established the TTP in 2012.
 Prior to MAP-21, the TTP was known as the Indian Reservation Roads (IRR) Program, established by the Surface Transportation Assistance Act of 1982.
 The statutory funding formula in Title 23, United States Code (U.S.C.), Section 202(b) determines the Tribal shares.
-Title 25 Code of Federal Regulations (CFR) Part 170 contains the policies and procedures for carrying out the TTP.
+Title 25, Code of Federal Regulations (CFR), Part 170 contains the policies and procedures for carrying out the TTP.